clair3st/Seattle-parks-sporting-features/README.md

 Have you ever planned to play sport with friends and not known where your nearest field was?
 Or how about trying to find any sporting field when you move to a new city?
 Field Finders uses the most up to date data from the City of Seattle to connect you to your sporting field of choice.

 Up for a swim?
 Want to play basketball?
 Have you ever even heard of Pickleball?
-Seattle Field Finder will connect you to a huge range of different city run sporting facilities located all round the city.
-Start searching and get out onto the field
+Seattle Field Finder will connect you to a huge range of different City run sporting facilities located all around Seattle.
+Start searching and get out onto the field!

 Our search results provide users with:
 - Park address